 You’ve crafted the perfect email for your next marketing campaign... complete with an attention grabbing subject line, compelling copy, and an irresistible call-to-action.
-You’re positive click rates will be through the roof!
+Your positive click rates will be through the roof!
 Unfortunately, your email campaign winds up filtered as spam, sent to the junk folders, or dropped by the Internet Service Provider.
-You may have been affected by a content (or spam) filter!
+You may have been stopped by a content (or spam) filter!

 What is a content filter?